signaldatascience/R-curriculum/assignments/homework/sql-practice/homework-sql-intermediate-ii.md

 You'll first work through a series of themed problems involving `WITH` statements and various aggregation operators.
 Afterward, you'll learn how to convert data frames in R into SQLite tables.
 Finally, you'll finish off with a series of short readings about advanced SQL techniques (foreign keys, window functions, etc.) which you'll be getting more practice with *next* weekend.

+Refer to the [official SQLite documentation](https://www.sqlite.org/docs.html) when necessary.
 As you work, write down your queries in a separate file.

 Celebrating the winter holidays
 ===============================